thomas-g-knowles/cli-db-project/README.md

 <=---------------- About command line interface database project ----------------=>

-This application takes argument vectors upon script exectution, it requires a CRUD operation argument and additional song information arguments (excluding drop operation).
+This application takes argument vectors upon script exectution: it requires a CRUD operation argument and additional song information arguments (excluding drop operation).
 For more information and use cases, see below:

 Whilst the application trys to guide the user when incorrect/invalid commands are entered, it is not feasible to cover for every possibility (basically I am too lazy and strongly dislike selection), therefore this README should be referred to for further guidance.